Twelve-inch single: Vinyl and microgroove formats

 In August 1931, RCA Victor launched the first commercially available vinyl long-playing record, marketed under their Program Transcription series.
 These revolutionary discs were designed for playback at 331⁄3 rpm (the speed first used on 16‑inch Vitaphone soundtrack discs from 1926) and pressed on ten and twelve-inch diameter flexible Victrolac discs, using a polyvinyl chloride (PVC) compound called vinylite which was licensed from Union Carbide.
 It was marketed initially as being more robust than shellac, with a duration of up to twenty minutes playing time per side.
 The first twelve-inch LP (containing only one track per side), was Beethoven's Symphony No. 5 In C Minor by the Philadelphia Orchestra conducted by Leopold Stokowski.
 RCA's early introduction of a long-play disc was a commercial failure for several reasons including the lack of affordable, reliable consumer playback equipment and consumer wariness during the Great Depression.
 Because of financial hardships that plagued the recording industry during that period (and RCA's own parched revenues), Victor's long-playing records were discontinued for public sale by early 1933.

-Vinyl as a material for records sold to the public was reintroduced after World War II, first for 78s in 1945 (the Bolshoi Theatre Orchestra and Chorus's Prince Igor a 12‑inch 5-record set from Asch Recordings catalog number M-800), with 12‑inch 331⁄3 rpm LPs (with a narrower "microgroove") and 7‑inch 45 rpm singles being marketed by Columbia Records and RCA Victor respectively in 1948 and 1949.
-Intriguingly, although there is a scientific basis behind 45 rpm being an ideal speed for sound quality which was touted by RCA, conveniently the 45 rpm number is also derived by subtracting the then common 78 rpm speed from the then newly introduced 33 rpm LP speed.
+However, vinyl continued to be used, notably with broadcasters, on larger 16‑inch radio transcription discs, and later with the V-Disc program that sent records overseas to US troops during World War II to help boost morale.
+Vinyl as a material for records sold to the public was reintroduced after World War II, first for 78s in 1945 (the Bolshoi Theatre Orchestra and Chorus's Prince Igor a 12‑inch 5-record set from Asch Recordings catalog number M-800), with 12‑inch 331⁄3 rpm LPs (with a narrower "microgroove")) and 7‑inch 45 rpm singles being marketed by Columbia Records and RCA Victor respectively in 1948 and 1949.
+Intriguingly, although there is a scientific basis behind 45 rpm being an ideal speed for sound quality which was touted by RCA, conveniently the 45 rpm number can also be derived by subtracting 33 from 78.
+12-inch records would be reported in the press from the 1940s demonstrating usage not just for music but commercial and other reasons such as interviews, along with general manufacturing and public use reports and even children's records using the format.